5 Advent Candles & Their Meaning – I share about what the five different candles that are lit during Advent and what each mean. #AdventCandles #Advent

 Growing up we never did the advent stuff at church.
-So my wife and I went to a random church for their Christmas Eve Service in 2019 and learned about the Advent Candles.
+So my wife and I went to a random church for their Christmas Eve Service in 2019 and and we got to learn about the Advent Candles.

-My wife and I went to a Christmas Eve Candlelight Service at Grace Point Baptist Church in Talbott, TN.
-That is when I learned more about the Advent Candles.5 Advent Candles & Their Meaning – I share about what the five different candles that are lit during Advent and what each mean. #AdventCandles Click To Tweet
+My wife and I went to a Christmas Eve Candlelight Service in 2019 to Grace Point Baptist Church in Talbott, TN.
+That is when we learned more about the Advent Candles used during Advent.5 Advent Candles & Their Meaning – I share about what the five different candles that are lit during Advent and what each mean. #AdventCandles Click To Tweet

 Advent can mean the arrival of a person, thing or event.
 It can also mean the coming of Christ or the second coming of Christ.